EU, Britain agree draft deal on post-Brexit ties, await summit approval

 Both sides need an agreement to keep trade flowing between the world’s biggest trading bloc and the fifth largest national economy.

-But May has struggled to untangle nearly 46 years of membership without damaging trade or upsetting the lawmakers who will ultimately decide the fate of any deals she can secure.
+But May has struggled to untangle nearly 46 years of membership without damaging trade or upsetting the members of parliament who will ultimately decide the fate of any deals she can secure.

 Despite the hopes of financial firms in London, Britain secured no improvements to its proposed future trading relations in financial services.